-There are a number of treatment options for CAD, including lifestyle changes, medications, surgery and/or medical procedures.
+There are several treatment options for coronary artery disease, including lifestyle changes, medications, surgery and/or medical procedures.

 Lifestyle changes are the mainstay of therapy.
 Commit to putting your health first:

-- Make healthy food choices to eat more plant-based and less processed foods.
+- Make healthy food choices to eat more whole plant-based and less processed foods.